 Sustaining This Innovation

 - Advocate for insurance coverage of virtual visits: Although some patients may be willing to pay for virtual visits out of their own pockets, others may not be.
 Thus, insurance coverage is critical to sustaining the innovation over time.
 A handful of insurance companies are beginning to reimburse providers for virtual visits.
 This precedent can be used by providers to encourage local health maintenance organizations and other payers to provide reimbursement for this service.

 Additional Considerations and Lessons

 - Offer virtual office visits only to established patients: The initial patient visit should always be conducted in person, with the virtual visit option explained during this initial encounter.
-Because Dr. Eads has a small patient panel and established relationships with her patients, she is generally comfortable treating them through virtual visits.
+Because Dr. Eads has a small patient panel and established relationships with her patients, she is usually comfortable treating them through virtual visits.
 (As noted, if she is not comfortable after reviewing the submitted information, she asks the patient to come in for an inperson visit.)

-- Explain that virtual visits are not for emergency situations: Doctors should inform patients upfront and in writing that virtual visits are not for urgent matters, such as chest pain.
+- Explain that virtual visits are not for emergency situations: Doctors should inform patients up front and in writing that virtual visits are not for urgent matters such as chest pain.
 Patients should be instructed to call 911 if they experience an emergency situation.

 - Set appropriate expectations as to response time: Although physicians should respond to virtual visits promptly, patients should be advised of the average response time, which is typically 24 hours.

 - Phone consultations will no longer be free: It may be necessary to retrain patients to understand that services they had received for free may no longer be given away.